Leadership Across Difference

 (Rushworth Kidder from Moral Courage; Giving Voice to Values curriculum collection: www.GivingVoiceToValues.org; Arthur Brooks from Love Your Enemies p.
 294 in ePub)

 Why Good People Do Bad Things: We don’t always follow reason (see “Reason” & “Necessity” above).
 Harmful biases, rationalizations, situational factors & social pressures can overwhelm our reasoning & our character.
-Counteract these harmful these factors (see ethicsunwrapped.utexas.edu), challenge systems that keep them in place & take personal responsibility.
-Whenever possible, allow people enough time to mindfully and deliberately use Ethical Analysis (above) to make decisions.
+Counteract these harmful these factors (see ethicsunwrapped.utexas.edu), work collaboratively to modify or transform systems that keep them in place.
+Take personal responsibility.
+Whenever possible, allow people enough time to mindfully and deliberately use “Ethical Analysis” (above) to make decisions.

 (Source: Why “Good” Followers Go “Bad”: The Power of Moral Disengagement.
 Johnson, Craig E.; Journal of Leadership Education; 2014 Special, Vol. 13 Issue 4, p36; Retrieved on Oct 25, 2022 from https://ethicsunwrapped.utexas.edu/video/intro-to-behavioral-ethics)

 X it out: Avoid narrow exposure to the same viewpoints (e.g., echo chambers), mindless partisanship, assuming you know what a term/phrase means to someone (e.g., gun rights, gun control), assuming you know others’ motivations, pejorative labels, demonizing those you disagree with & comparing them to Hitler or Putin.
-Don’t focus only on the worst-case scenarios or most extreme examples of those you disagree with.
+Don’t only focus on the worst-case scenarios or most extreme examples of those you disagree with.
 Instead, start to build bridges with those who don’t threaten your identity (see “Contact”, “Questions” and “Understanding” above).
 X out contempt & hate (see “Humanize Others” above).
 In his book Love Your Enemies, Professor Arthur Brooks suggests NOT doing the following: “Watch a ton of cable TV and read your favorite partisan columnists; silo your news feeds on social media; curate your friends and stop talking to people on the other side; compare people you disagree with to Hitler or Stalin; make huge assumptions about others’ motives; hate; hate; hate.”

 (Arthur Brooks from Love Your Enemies p.
 323 in ePub; Retrieved on Nov 26, 2022 from: https://podcasts.apple.com/us/podcast/how-to-have-curious-conversations-in-dangerously-divided/id1544098624?i=1000586946898; Retrieved on November 29, 2022 from “Braver Angels: Depolarizing Within” Handout)

 Yourself: These tips may sound like things that others need to focus on, not you.
-Challenge yourself with these tips and expand to other individuals, groups, systems and societies from there.
-Learn about your own intersecting identities.
+Challenge yourself with these tips and expand to other individuals, groups, organizations & societies from there.
+Learn about your own background.
 What assumptions do you find yourself making about others?
 Who do YOU see as “us” or “them?”
 Reflect on what has helped you to learn about, work with, and care for those who are different from you (see “Biases” and “Understanding” above).
 We often can’t change others, but we can start with ourselves.
 Focus on what you can control & “Be the change you wish to see in the world.”
 Identify 3 actions you can take from this list of research-based tips.
 Make a SMART goal (Specific, Measurable, Attainable, Relevant, Time Based).
 Make a personal commitment, share your SMART goal with others and identify at least 1 accountability buddy, someone who will help you follow through.

 (Arthur Brooks from Love Your Enemies p.
 68 & p.
 160 in ePub)

 Zero-sum Thinking: Sometimes we assume that if a perceived out-group is succeeding, our in-group must be failing (e.g., “they profit at my/our expense”).
 This may be true (e.g., competition for very limited resources), but often it’s not.
 Another’s gain isn’t necessarily your loss.
-Carefully consider what’s “zero-sum” & what can be “win-win” (e.g., racism & sexism ultimately hurt all of us).
+Carefully consider what’s “zero-sum” & what can be “win-win” (e.g., political polarization, racism & sexism ultimately hurt all of us).
 A perceived out-group’s success can benefit everyone (e.g., vaccine access can bring herd immunity, social mobility can surface talent).
 Envision situations where another’s gain is also everyone’s gain (e.g., opportunities for those in poverty could lead to an unknown talent finding a cure for an infectious disease).

 (Heather McGhee from The Sum of Us, p.
 22 in ePub)